ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

       * Note: each PR should target a specific feature so Squash and Merge should make sense 99% of the time

 * Delete the branch once merged

+GitHub tips
+^^^^^^^^^^^

+Link PRs to the issues they address using `keywords <https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword>`_ and the ticket number.
+This will close the issue once the pull request is merged.

+* In the same repo: "fixes #216"
+* In another repo: "fixes ros2/rosidl#216"

 Build Farm Introduction
 -----------------------